 Monitor MPLS to SD-WAN Migrations

-The Agents then create Monitoring Sessions by exchanging synthetic UDP packets between every 2 sets of Agents to measure performance metrics and raise alerts for when network issues are detected.
+The Agents then create Monitoring Sessions by exchanging synthetic UDP packets between every 2 sets of Agents to measure performance metrics and raise network monitoring alerts for when network issues are detected.

 At this point, you can identify network issues that could cause problems during the migration process.